AutoResearch/autora/README.md

 # Getting started (development)

-This package requires the following:
+The following sections describe how to install and configure the supported setup recommended for developing AER, using:
-- python and modules as described in the `pyproject.toml` file
+- `python` and dependencies as described in the `pyproject.toml` file,
-- the `graphviz` package (for the GUI)
+- `pyenv` (optional) which is used for installing different versions of `python`,
+- `poetry` (mandatory) for managing the `python` environment itself,
-- the python command line tool `pre-commit` (for making changes to the repository)
+- `pre-commit` (mandatory when making changes to the repository) which is used for handling git pre-commit hooks,
+- `graphviz` (mandatory) which is used for some visualizations.

-Depending on your computer, the steps to get the environment working will vary.
-A common setup with MacOS is described below.
+Depending on your computer, the steps to get AER working will vary.
+At present, macOS is supported.

-## Basic Setup on MacOS
+## Basic Setup on macOS

-For MacOS, we recommend using the following setup:
-- `homebrew` as the package manager for the system,
-- `pyenv` for managing python versions,
-- `pipx` for installing python command line utilities,
-- `poetry` for managing the python environment itself.

-### Install external dependencies
+### Install dependencies

-#### Install `homebrew`
+#### Install `homebrew` (optional)

+For macOS we strongly recommend using `homebrew` as the package manager.

 Visit [https://brew.sh](https://brew.sh) and run the installation instructions.

 #### Install external tools using `homebrew`

 This is a good time to check that the other external dependencies are fulfilled.
 For developing AER you need:
-- `pyenv` and `pipx` which are required for the `python` setup,
+- `pyenv` which is required for the `python` setup,
 - `pre-commit` which is used for handling git pre-commit hooks,
 - `graphviz` which is used for some visualizations.